 BMW Battery Warning and Alternator Problems

-When BMW alternator voltage output is above or below the recommended limit ( typically 13.3-14.5 volts), the red battery warning light will illuminate on the dashboard, and a message will pop up on the iDrive screen.
+When the BMW alternator voltage output is above or below the recommended limit ( typically 13.3-14.5 volts), the red battery warning light illuminates the dashboard, and a message appears on the iDrive screen.

-Cars with an iDrive system will display alternator malfunction warning messages such as vehicle battery charging low or vehicle battery discharging while stopped.
+Cars with an iDrive system will display warning messages about alternator malfunction, such as the battery charging low or discharging while stopped.

-Once the voltage output is within the proper range again, the warning light will turn off.
+The warning light will turn off once the voltage output is within the proper range again.
 In most cases, a failing alternator’s early stages will cause these warning lights and messages to come on for a few seconds and then turn off.

 Common Problems

-One of the most common problems that can cause a BMW battery or alternator warning messages is an old battery no longer holding a charge.
+An old battery no longer holding a charge is one of the most common problems that can cause a BMW battery or alternator warning messages.
 If the battery is older than six years, it may need to be replaced.
 Follow this guide on how to replace and register a BMW battery yourself.

 Another common problem that causes a BMW battery and alternator warning is a faulty BSD BMW module, typically mounted on the alternator.